General

 What is BYOD?

-"Bring Your Own Device" — instead of buying our hardware, you install the Dargo system on a Linux machine you already own (a Raspberry Pi sitting in a drawer, a spare laptop, a homelab box, a VPS).
+"Bring Your Own Device" — instead of buying our hardware, you install the Dargo system on a Linux machine you already own (a spare desktop computer or laptop, a homelab box, or even a Raspberry Pi sitting in a drawer).
 The portal sees your machine the same way it sees a Dargo Mini Server.
 Read the BYOD overview.

 What hardware do I need for BYOD?

 Anything Linux x86_64 or arm64 with Docker + systemd.
 2 GB RAM minimum, 16 GB+ disk recommended.
-Works on Raspberry Pi 4 / 5, mini-PCs, NUC-class boxes, NAS appliances, old laptops, cloud VPSes.
+Works on most desktop computers, laptops, mini-PCs, NUC-class boxes, NAS appliances, and Raspberry Pi 4 / 5.
 Full system requirements on the BYOD page.

 Why is BYOD in closed beta?